Lac La Biche, Alberta: Government

 The Hamlet of Lac La Biche comprises Lac La Biche County's Ward 7.
-Omer Moghrabi was elected as mayor in 2017, Councillors Lorin Tkachuk and Colin Cote represent Ward 7 on Lac La Biche County Council.
+Paul Reutov was elected as mayor in 2025.
+Councillors John Mondal and Omer Moghrabi represent Ward 7 on Lac La Biche County Council.
 Provincially, the community has been represented by every major political party in Alberta history (expand table for details).

 Infrastructure

 Lac La Biche Airport (YLB) is located 1.5 NM west of Lac La Biche.
 It features a fully serviced 5700 by 100 ft paved airstrip.

 Education

-The main campus of Portage College is located in Lac La Biche.
+The main campus of Portage College is in Lac La Biche.
 The college has an ACAC hockey team named the Portage Voyageurs.
 The team's first season began in the fall of 2008.